stellar/soroban-example-dapp/README.md

 ### Backend (Futurenet)

 1. Run the backend docker container with `./quickstart.sh futurenet`, and wait for it to start.
+  - Note: This can take up to 5 minutes to start syncing.
+You can tell it is working by visiting http://localhost:8000/, and look at the `ingest_latest_ledger`, field.
+If it is `0`, the quickstart image is not ready yet.
 2. Run `./initialize.sh futurenet` to load the contracts and initialize it.
 3. Configure Freighter
   a.
 Install the custom Freighter Soroban release from https://github.com/stellar/freighter/releases/tag/v2.6.0-beta.2